letmebefree/zonetradingmanual/README.md

 Through identification of such levels on a chart and quantifying the degree of imbalance present, we can place our own limit orders just in front of where large institutions are doing exactly the same thing.
 This allows us to swim in the same direction as the institutions, massively increasing our odds of consistent profitability.

-Zone-Trader tutor is a Meta-trader 4 expert adviser designed specifically to identify, filter and then display supply and demand zones across different time frames on a chart in a way that they can be effectively used in our trading.
-It allows traders to develop alternative strategies around these that can then be left to auto-trade.
+Zone-Trader tutor is a Meta-trader 4 expert adviser designed specifically to identify, filter and display supply and demand zones  from different time frames on a price chart in a way that they can be most effectively used to assist our trading.

-Selected zone criteria can be combined with further entry and exit requirements to develop strategies that the EA can auto-trade on your behalf whilst you sleep.
-The strategies allow you to determine entry levels, stop loss placement, target setting and alternative exit strategies \(trailing stops\), whilst also taking care of position sizing risk management.
+In addition, Zone-Trader tutor can be be used to auto-trade strategies that combine these filtering criteria with required values for technical indicators \(such as RSI and Bollinger Bands\) and using different exit strategies and risk management approaches.

-Through doing this, the expert adviser can become your own personal Forex trading tutor, guiding you through the complexities of trading the markets, demonstrating how to identify and then trade new strategies based on institutional orders.
+Through doing all this for you, the expert adviser can become your own personal Forex trading tutor, guiding you through the complexities of trading the markets, demonstrating how to identify and then trade new strategies based on institutional orders.

 If you are interested in this way of trading and using Zone-Trader tutor for manual or automated trading, more information and details for accessing the expert adviser can be found at [letmebefree.com](/www.letmebefree.com).